JHegarty14/comhrac/README.md

-# COMRAC
+# COMHRAC

-Comhrac (Gaelic for "Combat") is a comprehensive training, nutrition, and social platform for combat sport athletes.
+Comhrac (Gaelic for "Combat") is a comprehensive training, nutrition, and social platform for martial artists and combat sport athletes.

 ## Development